Neural-IMLS: Self-supervised Implicit Moving Least-Squares Network for Surface Reconstruction: Related Work

-Recently, several learning-based methods have been proposed to learn implicit functions from a large dataset with ground-truth SDFs or occupancy values.
-Early works tend to encode each shape into a latent code and then decode corresponding implicit functions to reconstruct the surface~\cite{park2019deepsdf, mescheder2019onet, chen2019imnet}.
-These methods can encode the overall shape for a group of similar models.
-They cannot deal with unseen shapes whose geometric and topological structures are much different from training data.
+Recently, several learning-based methods have been proposed to learn implicit functions from a large dataset with ground-truth SDFs or occupancy values~\cite{xie2022neuralsurvey}.
+Early works tend to encode each shape into a fixed-length latent code and then recover the underlying surface by a decoding operation~\cite{park2019deepsdf, mescheder2019onet}.
+While these methods can encode the overall shape for a group of similar models, they cannot deal with unseen shapes whose geometric and topological structures differ greatly from the training data.
 Therefore, some local feature-based methods have been proposed to address this issue.
-Points2surf~\cite{erler2020points2surf} uses global features to predict signs and local features to predict distances.
-It includes a step of sign propagation.
-When the input point cloud is noisy, sign propagation becomes inaccurate, leading to unwanted holes in the reconstructed mesh.
-By simultaneously utilizing the advantages of the implicit approaches and the point set methods, DeepMLS~\cite{Liu2021MLS} can efficiently generate MLS points and the implicit approximation surfaces.
-Unfortunately, DeepMLS cannot provide reliable distances/gradients to the IMLS function, especially for sparse and noisy point clouds, and thus possibly end with a non-watertight surface with many holes.
-In~\cite{peng2020convolutional}, a convolutional operator is proposed for aggregating local and global information.
-It can reconstruct more complex point clouds like indoor scenes.
-Most of the approaches mentioned above, whether global approaches or local ones, need supervision with the ground-truth representation.
-However, it seems impossible to extend them to real scans since the raw data lacks ground-truth implicit/explicit representation.
+LIG~\cite{jiang2020local} splits the input point cloud into point patches and learns the patch-wise geometric features across various shapes.
+Peng et al.~\cite{peng2020convolutional} proposed a convolutional operator for aggregating local and global information.
+In the decoding phase, this method leverages grid features with 3D-UNet to interpolate features for query points.
+Points2surf~\cite{erler2020points2surf} uses global features to predict signs, and local features to predict distances, respectively.
+It leverages a mechanism called sign propagation to reduce the computational cost of the inference phase.
+However, the sign propagation yields inaccurate results when the input point cloud does not have a high-quality distribution (as pointed out in~\cite{yifan2020isopoints}), causing unwanted holes in the reconstructed mesh.
+By combining the benefits of the implicit approaches with the point set methods, DeepMLS~\cite{Liu2021MLS} can generate a set of MLS projection points that help predict the implicit approximation surface.
+Unfortunately, DeepMLS cannot learn reliable parameters (e.g., radius) that facilitate the computation of IMLS, especially for sparse and noisy point clouds.
+It is likely to produce unwanted ghost geometries.
+POCO~\cite{Boulch2022poco} proposes a kind of attention mechanism convolution to compute latent vectors at each input point, which is scalable to scenes of arbitrary size.
+Recently, some methods~\cite{tang2021octfield, wang2022dual} are proposed to partition and encode the given point cloud by an octree, and then decode the field from the feature code of octree nodes.
+The methods mentioned above, whether global or local, need supervision with the ground-truth SDF or occupancy function.
+The supervised learning methods~\cite{neyshabur2017exploring}, however, generally need a huge amount of training data as the input and a considerable timing cost to converge, and may not generalize well on the shapes that are not available in the training set.